carstenSpraener/upe/examples/upe-sample-application/README.md

 # Sample-Application of a Login Process

-The projects sample-1 to sample-N in this directory show how to implement a login process as a UPE application.
+The projects sample-step1 to sample-step7 in this directory show how to implement a login process as a UPE application.
 Each subproject can be compiled, but it is not necessarily green.

 See the READMEs in the subprojects for further details.
-Here is Here is an overview.
+Here is an overview.

 ## [Sample-step1](sample-step1/README.md): Implementing a process